 So use a double overhand throughout your warm-up until you can’t anymore, and then switch to a hook or mixed grip.

 Now this one isn’t an instant gain in strength, but it’s a great one for everything in general.
 It’s called mobility.
 This shouldn’t take too long to see physical results as well.
 Mobility is essentially a combination of agility, balance, and flexibility.

 You will always be flexible if you have good mobility.
 But good flexibility doesn't equal good mobility.
 You have to stretch consistently and do certain movements but I will get into it at another time.
 Here is a great link to learn more about mobility to increase deadlifts.

 Practice, Practice, and Practice!

-If you want to work on getting that respectable deadlift poundage, consider working on these 4 steps to improve form, practice, and correct style for your body type.
+If you want to work on getting that respectable deadlift poundage, consider working on these four steps to improve form, practice, and correct style for your body type.
 I guarantee that some of these will instantly increase your deadlift, and the others will make you get stronger at a more optimal rate.
-Don’t be a bro, and blossom into a man!
+Don’t be a Bro, and blossom into a man!
 (Or be both)